Minnesota Was Sweltering 11 Years Ago This Week

-When it comes to weather in March here in Minnesota, we can expect both huge snowstorms AND summer-like warm temperatures.
-And with the forecast this week calling for high temperatures nearly 20 degrees warmer than our average high of 40 degrees, I was wondering if we were close to breaking a warm-weather record for the week of St. Patrick's Day.
+When it comes to weather in March here in the North Star State, we can expect both huge snowstorms AND summer-like warm temperatures.
+And with the forecast this week calling for high temperatures nearly 15 degrees colder than our average high of 40 degrees, I was wondering if you remembered how warm it *can* be on St. Patrick's Day.

-As it turns out, nope.
-And, we're not even close.
-For the warmest St. Patrick's Day, you have to go back a decade, to March of 2012, when it was pretty warm in Minnesota.
-I mean, REALLY warm.
+Despite this year, Mother Nature HAS given us some spring-like weather during mid-March.
+But for the warmest St. Patrick's Day, you have to go back over a decade, to March of 2012, when it was pretty warm in Minnesota.

 And not just for a day or two, either.
 In fact, the entire month of March 2012 was a warm one.
-The National Weather Service office in La Crosse noted that March 2012 is notable for "its record-breaking warmth, particularly across the Upper Midwest.
-Long stretches of record highs and record warm lows were set, a lot of them significantly (10 degrees or more), including all-time March records."
+The National Weather Service (NWS) office in La Crosse noted that March 2012 is notable for its record-breaking warmth.
+And former KTTC meteorologist Randy Brock echoed that sentiment, as he noted on his Facebook page earlier this week.

-And that record warmth was felt here in Rochester as well.
+And Randy was right on with that forecast for Rochester.
 The NWS says we set new records for high temperatures on 8 different days in March of 2012, including on St. Patrick's Day, when the thermometer topped out at a whopping 81 degrees!

-Do you remember that year?
+Do you remember what you were doing that year?
 I sure do.
-My wife and I were busy making final preparations for our wedding-- we got married in Jamaica on March 23rd of that year-- and had stopped off for a green beer (or two) in St. Paul at Sweeny's Saloon, where we were holding our reception later that month.
+My wife and I were busy making final preparations for our move down to Rochester that spring and had stopped off for a green beer (or two) in St. Paul at Sweeny's Saloon.

 And it was warm enough that day in St. Paul that we were able to sit out on their deck in short sleeve shirts and shorts and soak in the sun while we enjoyed our green beer.
-It's not often in Minnesota you get to do that on St. Patrick's Day!
+It's not often in Minnesota you get to do that on St. Patrick's Day, am I right?

 Listen to Curt St. John in the Mornings